project-spacelord/acsac22-ae/doc-src/testing.md

       The provided script forward internal ports outside, so use the host's IP number instead of the printed one in the following steps.
         * We used Ubuntu 18.04 server and qemu-system-aarch64 2.11.1 during testing.
+          Matching this version is important because different version of QEMU provides different device tree files, and our authenticated booting verifies the device tree file.
 2. Run user token program
     * Run user token with the following command:
       `./token <hub_ip> <os_image>`.